-These strong inclinations sprouted into studies of plants and materials speculated to have had significant and valuable cosmetic properties.
+These strong inclinations sprouted into studies of plants and materials thought to have significant and valuable cosmetic properties.
 Beauty cases were crafted using cherished woods and containers made of hand-blown glass.
 Glass pastes or fragrant amber was used to mold them together.
-The final product would be a beautifully encased cosmetic case lined with an array of lipsticks, and several varieties of eye make-up.
-This case had a special purpose.
-Here, shapely perfume vials were safely kept; which were melted by fire to seal them shut, having to be broken at one end, in order to be opened.
+The final product would be a beautifully encased cosmetic case, lined with an array of lipsticks, and several varieties of eye make-up.
+This case had a special purpose: here, shapely perfume vials were safely kept.
+They were melted by fire to seal them shut, having to be broken at one end to be opened.

 Ancient Cosmetic Basics

 The makeup base or "foundation" began its life as a greasy liquid substance that was used to cover up imperfections of the skin.
-Ancient woman used to prepare recipes with whatever they had at their disposal; some whipped concoctions made using a waxy substance called "Biacca," which was melted into honey and then added to any fatty substance.
-The Roman ladies were aware that biacca was highly toxic, and so, they had wary doubts as to its final results.
+Ancient women used to prepare recipes with whatever they had at their disposal: some whipped concoctions made with a waxy substance called biacca, which was melted into honey and then added to any fatty substance.
+Roman ladies were aware biacca was highly toxic, hence they had some serious doubts about the final result.

-Once upon a time, in a book by Lucilio called "Satire" (Book XVI) he once commented on beauty in this way; "Curls, makeup, cosmetics, greasepaint, and teeth you could buy, and with the same money you could have even purchased a new face."
-He had been quoting this since the 2nd century B.C.
+Lucilius, in the XVI Book of his Satirae, once commented on beauty in this way: "curls, makeup, cosmetics, greasepaint, and teeth you could buy, and with the same money you could have even purchased a new face."
+He said this in the 2nd century BC.

-Despite shouts of displeasure from men, blasphemous comments, the gross applications, and heavy drippings of putrid creams, the Roman women did not feel discouraged.
-Keeping on with their womanly operations, they continued to highlight their brows with powders made from "Stibium" (antimony- a metallic element) or "Fulgio" (lampblack- fine black soot created by the burning of certain materials and used mainly as a pigment), and coloring their eyelids with green shadows obtained from "malachite" or blues derived from "Azurite."
-They were able to procure a substance called "Fuco" (a red algae) from the mulberry, and sought out mineral substances like; cinnabar, red plaster and miniate (which is highly toxic) to mix with animal extracts and vegetables; thus turning them all into berry or red-toned lipsticks.
+Despite shouts of displeasure from men, blasphemous comments, the gross applications, and heavy drippings of putrid creams, Roman women did not feel discouraged.
+Keeping on with their womanly operations, they continued to highlight their brows with powders made from stibium (antimony, a metallic element) or fulgio (lampblack, fine black soot created by the burning of certain materials and used mainly as a pigment), and coloring their eyelids with green shadows obtained from malachite or blues derived from azurite.
+They could obtain a substance called fuco (a red alga) from mulberry, and sought out mineral substances like cinnabar, red plaster and miniate (which is highly toxic) to mix with animal extracts and vegetables, thus turning them all into berry or red-toned lipsticks.

-Teeth were also viewed as objects of vanity, and searches were conducted for materials to beautify even these.
-Toothpastes were made by blending pumice powder (variety of light spongy volcanic rock used as an abrasive) , "Chio putty" (a metallic powder), baking soda and sodium bicarbonate (salt in the form of powder used as a key component in baking powder and self- rising flour)
+Teeth were also viewed as objects of vanity, and searches were conducted for materials to beautify them.
+Toothpastes were made by blending pumice powder (variety of light spongy volcanic rock used as an abrasive) , chio putty (a metallic powder), baking soda and sodium bicarbonate (salt in the form of powder used as a key component in baking powder and self- rising flour)

-Bad breaths were relieved with miraculous pills that Romans sold in the markets.
-They had the need to subdue the thick scents of heavy drinking from their "yesterday's."
+Bad breath was relieved with miraculous pills that Romans sold in the markets.
+They had the need to subdue the thick scents of heavy drinking from their "yesterdays."
 They spent their time doing exactly that, continuing to lush along with the tunes of great Roman songs- such as the "Fescennia"- perhaps the equivalent to modern day drinking songs.
-Again it was COSMO the perfume makers, who had also manufactured these pills.
-And the other perfume maker\competitor Marziale sarcastically quoted, "...furthermore, the pestiferous breath will be mixed with these pills, therefore stinking much more, besides a double amount of bad breath that will fire out even further!"
+These pills were manufactured by Cosmo, a famous Roman perfume maker.
+About them, however, Martial wrote "...furthermore, the pestiferous breath will be mixed with these pills, therefore stinking much more, a double amount of bad breath that will fire out even further!"

 The Art of Ancient Cosmetics

-The work that went into the production of cosmetics was leveraged by use of female slaves called "Cosmetae."
-They came in handy and spent their days dissolving various ingredients in their own saliva, and then were set into small containers.
-The varieties of ingredients were mixed together with spatulas, small spoons and ring shaped mixers made of: wood, bone, ivory, amber, glass or metal.
+The work that went into the production of cosmetics was leveraged by use of female slaves called cosmetae.
+They came in handy and spent their days dissolving various ingredients in their own saliva.
+The result was then set into small containers.
+Ingredients were mixed together with spatulas, small spoons and ring shaped mixers made of wood, bone, ivory, amber, glass or metal.

-It was common of Roman's to whip various beauty masks to counteract aging skin and cancel out imperfections such as; freckles, skin flakes, and sun spots.
+It was common of the Romans to whip various beauty masks to counteract the aging of the skin and cancel out imperfections such as freckles, skin flakes, and sun spots.

-The distillation process was introduced by the Arabs.
-This process was not even known even in the 9th century A.D.
-Plant essences were obtained by squeezing and macerating leaves, roots, petals and flowers.
-The base of a perfume was an oily substance called Onfacio.
-It was made by macerating olives or our grape juice called Agresto.
+Perfumes deserve some special attention.
+Archaeological findings show us how the use of perfume was widespread among the Romans.
+However, it wasn't distilled perfume as we know it today (the distillation process was introduced by the Arabs and wasn't even known until the 9th century): plant essences were obtained by squeezing and macerating leaves, roots, petals and flowers.
+The base of a perfume was an oily substance called onfacio.
+It was made by macerating olives or grape juice, which was called agresto.
 The perfumed substances were mixed along with dyes.

-Imperial times were ready for Alexandria, the central point (at the time), that dealt with spices and aromatic herbs, which were shipped to: Rome, Preneste, Naples, and Capua.
-These cities housed the top manufactures of spices and perfumes.
+Imperial times were ready for Alexandria, the central point (at the time) of spices and aromatic herbs commerce.
+From here, they shippws to Rome, Preneste, Naples, and Capua.
+These cities housed the top manufactures of perfumes and fragrances.

-Essences were tagged with staggering prices starting from the 1st century A.D.
-A simple ounce of perfume was worth more than 400 dinars (name of a monetary unit in a number of countries)
+Essences were tagged with staggering prices starting from the 1st century AD.
+A simple ounce of perfume was worth more than 400 dinars.

 Pliny's Outlook on the Situation